newrelic/docs-website/src/data-dictionary/events/NrAiIncidentExternal/state.md

   - NrAiIncidentExternal
 ---

 Whether the event should trigger a new incident or resolve an existing one.
-Enum: `trigger`, `resolve`, and `acknowledge`.
+The values can be `trigger`, `resolve`, or `acknowledge`.
 Required.